 Of all the airlines, Delta is in a class by itself because of its relationship with American Express.
 There are five distinct Delta-Amex products that you can use to earn SkyMiles.

 While very frequent flyers may benefit from the perks offered by the Delta Gold, Delta Platinum, and Delta Reserve cards, Delta doesn’t ignore the occasional travelers who want to get in on the rewards and miles.
-For their entry-level market segment, they offer two of their least expensive credit cards: the SkyMiles Options card and the classic Delta SkyMiles card.
+For their entry-level market segment, they offer two of their least expensive credit cards: the SkyMiles Options card and the classic Delta SkyMiles card (a Money Crashers partner).

 - Earn SkyMiles.
 These two cards earn miles at a rate of one mile per dollar spent, with two miles for each dollar spent on any Delta purchase.